zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Throws warning _Error_ when it unable to retrieve storage value from cluster.
+  throws warning _Error_ when it is unable to retrieve storage value from cluster.

   **Action:**